-Another difficult part to have to watch, and put up with, is the child-like behavior.
-There are a number of situations where grown men can act like little boys and this is one of the biggest of them.
-Below is a Google+ post I wrote about men growing up that really fits this discussion of how long a midlife crisis can last.
-Be sure to click the Read more button to read the full post.
+Another hard thing to watch, and put up with, during a midlife crisis is the child-like behavior.
+There are a number of situations where grown men can act like little boys and a midlife crisis is one of the biggest of them.
+Below is a social media post I wrote about men growing up that really fits this discussion of how long a midlife crisis can last.

-One of the common characteristics of male midlife crisis is for a man to act like a selfish child.
-During this time men will abandon their partners and kids, neglect relationships and their jobs, cheat, among many other dysfunctional behaviors.
+A common characteristic of male midlife crisis is for a man to act like a selfish child.
+During this time men may abandon their partners and kids, neglect relationships and their jobs, or cheat, among many other dysfunctional behaviors.
 Rather than acting like the middle-aged men with responsibilities that they are, they revert back to being like teenagers without a care in the world.

 Doug has "no self-esteem" according to his wife, Renee, and she says he's also "a very angry person."
 When Doug's father died, then his dog died, then their daughter left home for college, and then he lost his job of 23-years, all within a 3-month span of time, it was just too much for Doug.
 There's no question that this set of circumstances in such a short period of time would be a lot for anyone of us to get through without struggling more than a little bit.
 But for Doug, it was more than he could handle.